danielkrupinski/Osiris/Source/InventoryChanger/README.md

 # Inventory Changer

 ## What's new
+* **11 June 2022** - Added "Add all in list" button to GUI which adds all items satisfying filter condition to the inventory.
+Example: searching for "glock-18" and pressing "Add all in list" will add all weapon skins for Glock-18.
 * **18 May 2022** - Pick'Em is now usable when having a tournament coin from the Inventory Changer

 ## Source Code